Accessibility Strategies in the Brightspace Content Tool

 Screen readers use alt text to tell blind and low-vision people what is in the image.

-When you add an image to a webpage, D2L will prompt you to add Alternative Text (sometimes called Alt Text).
+When you add an image to a webpage, Brightspace will prompt you to add Alternative Text (sometimes called Alt Text).

 Enter alternative text